 Below is a short description of some pertinent features and how they perform on a hardshell jacket.

-Pockets come in all shapes and sizes: hand pockets, breast pockets, interior pockets that zip or don't, sleeve pockets you name it.
-One thing is for sure, pockets are handy for holding things.
+Pockets come in all shapes and sizes: hand pockets, breast pockets, interior pockets that zip or don't, sleeve pockets…you name it.
+One thing is for sure; pockets are handy for holding things.
 With this in mind, we love pockets that hold stuff in convenient-to-reach places.
-Our favorites are "Napolean" style breast pockets, that live high on the chest and allow crossover access.
-We also like interior non-zip stash pockets that store bulky accessories like gloves or a hat or even a water bottle.
+Our favorites are "Napolean"-style breast pockets that live high on the chest and allow crossover access.
+We also like interior non-zip stash pockets that store bulky accessories like gloves, a hat, or skins while on the downhill.

 We find less use for hip-height hand pockets because they tend to sit underneath a waist belt on a harness or waist strap on a pack.
-Of the jackets tested, The North Face jackets had the most pockets, while the lightest jackets tended to have only one chest pocket.
-The Editors' Choice winning Arc'teryx Alpha FL only has one napoleon-style pocket, while the Black Diamond Helio Alpine Shell has two napoleon-style chest pockets.
+Of the jackets tested, the CloudSeeker had the most pockets, while the lightest jackets tended to have only one chest pocket.
+The Editors' Choice winning Arc'teryx Alpha FL only has one napoleon-style chest pocket, as does the Outdoor Research Interstellar.

-All of the jackets in this review use the same system for wrist enclosures: Velcro.
+All of the jackets in this review use the same system for wrist enclosures: Velcro (or a non-branded alternative).
 However, they are not all made equal.
 Some of the Velcro was not very sticky, and some models had Velcro swatches that were too small.
-A couple had wrist enclosures that simply wouldn't shrink down tight enough for our tiny wrists, like the Marmot Cerro Torre, while others were too bulky to easily fit our gloves, like The North Face Free Thinker Jacket.
 In general, the Arc'teryx model jackets (the Arc'teryx Alpha FL and the Arc'teryx Beta AR) had the best quality and size of Velcro wrist enclosures.

 Drawcords are used liberally in all of these jackets to tighten openings around the face and the hemline.
-The positioning of the pull tab end of the cord and the quality of the buckles that hold the cord taut make a big difference in performance.
+The positioning of the pull-tab end of the cord and the quality of the buckles that hold the cord taut make a big difference in performance.
 We loved hood drawcords that have the pull tab on the outside of the jacket, rather than the inside, so we didn't have to unzip the jacket to find the tab (if we wanted to tighten the hood, we usually wanted the jacket to stay zipped up!).
-We loved the buckles that we found on the Patagonia Refugitive and the Black Diamond Helio Alpine Shell because they released simply.
-Most jackets used buckles that were very small, making them hard to grip and squeeze to release with gloves.
+Cohaesive buckles, which live inside the fabric of a model and are very easy to release with thick gloves on, were our favorite sort.
+Quite a few jackets have switched over to this type of buckle, and there are more of them being used than we have found in the past.
+Many jackets still use buckles that are very small, making them hard to grip and squeeze to release with gloves.

 Zippers these days are tight — watertight.
 In our shower testing and use in the field, we didn't encounter a single instance of zippers failing or leaking.
-We loved two-way front zippers, like those found on the Rab Latok Alpine, OR Furio, Axiom, and Marmot Cerro Torre, because they allow easy access to the top of our pants or harness, and also allow for easier venting.
+We love two-way front zippers, like those found on the Rab Firewall, OR Axiom, Dynafit Radical, and Mountain Hardwear CloudSeeker, because they allow easy access to the top of our pants or harness, and also allow for easier venting.

 — Andy Wellman